Undergraduate degrees: B.A. or B.S.

 - Sociology of Women explores the position of women in contemporary society, including women and work; politics; families and the economy; women’s movements; and the intersection of gender, race, and class.

-- See more information about courses offered by the Department of Sociology.
+See more courses offered by the Department of Sociology.

 The department offers opportunities to work as undergraduate peer advisors or as student assistants on faculty research projects.
 Sociology internships can be found on the Department of Sociology’s website or through the Internship Practical Learning Experience in Sociology.
 Previous interns have worked in health and social services for children and adults; in women’s services; with the police; with social or political organizations; or in local schools.